Compass Student Services

-Sarah E. Ramsey '12 Strong Endowment Fund
+Sarah E. Ramsey '12 Scholarship Fund

 This permanent fund was established in 2013 in memory of Sarah Elizabeth Ramsey by her family and friends after she passed away unexpectedly.
-In honor of her inspiring and passionate creativity and zest for life, and her love of travel abroad, this fund supports a rising sophomore, junior or senior marketing major who exemplifies Sarah's qualities including drive, determination, creative and critical thinking, individuality, a passion for advertising and branding, and a thirst to experience all life has to offer.
+In honor of her inspiring and passionate creativity and zest for life, and her love of travel abroad, this fund supports a rising sophomore or current junior who exemplifies Sarah's qualities including drive, determination, creative and critical thinking, individuality, a passion for advertising and branding, and a thirst to experience all life has to offer.
 This need-based scholarship is awarded annually and given to a student, with a minimum 3.0 GPA, who has plans to travel or immerse themselves in an internship with the power to be transformative.
 Award recipients are selected annually by the Sarah Ramsey Strong Advisory Council.
 More information about this scholarship and the application process can be found here.

 Anthony M. Romano '69 Scholarship Fund

 Established by Anthony M. Romano '69 in 1988, this scholarship helps a student with financial need majoring in Business.